dkandalov/rosettacode-kotlin/readme.md

 ### Step 2: Sync local tasks with rosetta code website

 You will need to run a script which checks that list of Kotlin tasks in repository is the same as the list of Kotlin tasks on Rosetta Code website.

-There are several to do it:
+There are several ways to do it:
  - in Gradle run `./gradlew sync`.
  - in Maven... at the moment there is no way to run it from Maven.
  - run `scripts/SyncWithRosettaCode.kt` from within an IDE that understands executing Kotlin programs.